QuirkyCroissant/Queensman_Agency_Application/README.md

 ## Acknowledgement

-This project was an extension of a previous web project written by @QuirkyCroissant, and was further developed as an assignment as part of the coursework for ~Information Management & Systems Engineering~ at the University of Vienna.
+This project was an extension of a previous web project written by [QuirkyCroissant](https://github.com/QuirkyCroissant), and was further developed together with [LOG1CBOMB](https://github.com/LOG1CBOMB) as an assignment as part of the coursework for _Information Management & Systems Engineering_ at the University of Vienna.

 ## License